PhilipZi/PhilipZi/README.md

 * 🌍  At the moment based in Spain/Germany.
 * 🏞️  Check my [Homepage](https://philip-zimmermann.de).
 * 🖥️  See more about me at [LinkedIn](https://www.linkedin.com/in/philip-zimmermann-0a347b239/) or [Instagram](https://www.instagram.com/zimmermann.philip/).
-* ✉️  You can contact me at [zimmermann.philip89@gmail.com](mailto:zimmermann.philip89@gmail.com).
-* 🤝  I'm open to collaborate in interesting Projects and all other kind of cool stuff to explore and learn more and more.
+* 🤝  I'm open to collaborate in interesting Projects.